ypsitau/ypsitau.github.io/jrasm/index.md

 The directives `.CSEG` and `.DSEG` declare the beginning of code and data segment respectively.
 They don't put any restriction on what items are place in: you can write data sequence using directive `.DB` in the code segment and can put instructions in the data segment as well.

-It could be used to put some data sequence in the middle of program code like follows:
+Since they hold different address counters each other, you can put some data sequence in the middle of program code like follows:

 ```
         .CSEG